slash-segmentation/CHM/README.md

 image inputs.
 The output must be a directory though.
 This will take about 5-15 min per training-image-sized region and 5-15 GB of RAM depending on data image and training data size.

+Make sure the test images are comparable to the training images: same pixel size, same acquitision parameters, same source (e.g. brain region).
+Testing images do not need to be all the same size.

 Model Directory